geobra/harbour-shmoose/README.md

  * `qmake`
  * `make -j<Number of threads>`

-Do cross compile for Sailfish OS, do the following:
+## To cross compile for Sailfish OS, do the following:

 Get and install Sailfish OS mersdk (tested with version 1608)